Nuclear power: Debate

 Proponents also bring to attention the opportunity cost of using other forms of electricity.
 For example, the United States Environmental Protection Agency estimates that coal kills 30,000 people a year as a result of its environmental impact, while 60 people died in the Chernobyl disaster.

 A real world example of impact provided by proponents is the 650,000 ton increase in carbon emissions in the two months following the closure of the Vermont Yankee nuclear plant.

+A 2015 survey of AAAS members found that 65% support building more nuclear power plants, which rose to 79% among physicists.

 Opponents believe that nuclear power poses many threats to people's health and environment such as the risk of nuclear weapons proliferation, long-term safe waste management and terrorism in the future.
 They also contend that nuclear power plants are complex systems where many things can and have gone wrong.

 Critics find that one of the largest drawbacks to building new nuclear fission power plants are the high costs when compared to alternatives of sustainable energy sources.

 Proponents note that focusing on the levelized cost of energy (LCOE), however, ignores the value premium associated with 24/7 dispatchable electricity and the cost of storage and backup systems necessary to integrate variable energy sources into a reliable electrical grid.
 "Nuclear thus remains the dispatchable low-carbon technology with the lowest expected costs in 2025.
-Only large hydro reservoirs can provide a similar contribution at comparable costs but remain highly dependent on the natural endowments of individual countries."
+Only large hydro reservoirs can provide a similar contribution at comparable costs but remain highly dependent on the natural endowments of individual countries".
+Regulatory requirements and licensing delays have been cited as one of the main drivers of nuclear cost increases; modern compliance costs average $60 million per plant annually, which exceeds profit in some facilities.